savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 * transactional support: signatures are part of a larger process, prvode specific tx states exist or test against oracles.
 For instance: prove provenance of art (via transaction history)

 language requirement:
-* composable: need simple data structures (stacks, lists, etc.), constrained set of operations to allow security review. like forth,s ceheme, haskell.
+* composable: need simple data structures (stacks, lists, etc.), constrained set of operations to allow security review. like forth, scheme, haskell.
 * inspectable: auditable by a programmer.
-* provable: should be formally analyzable and support tools to discover hidden bugs
+* provable: should be formally analyzable and support tools to discover hidden bugs.

 system requirements:
 * deterministic: script must produce same result.